-All staff received yearly updates around safeguarding matters and we ensure that safeguarding is a focus at the start of every new academic as part of our PD day.
-Any inschool safeguarding training is delivered by one of the DSLs.
-Any staff who join the school within the academic year will receive thorough safeguarding training as part of their induction.
+All staff are given annual updates on safeguarding matters, and we ensure that key safeguarding messages are reiterated at the beginning of every academic year.
+Regular in-school safeguarding training is delivered by the DSLs and any members of staff who join the school within the academic year receives comprehensive safeguarding training as part of their induction.

-All DSLs attend 3 DSL updates a year which are delivered by Telford and Wrekin Council Safeguarding Board which also includes the local and national arrangements for safeguarding in school DSLs are all receive refresher training every 3 years.
-DSLs have also completed training from Brook Learning which focuses on sexualised behaviours, and how to recognise and support children.
-Windmill Primary School is also a pilot school for the St. Giles Trust focusing on County Lines.
-Teaching staff also have access to, and an online system called Educare which features a wide range of training modules that can further enhance their safeguarding knowledge.
-Safeguarding is a standing item on all meeting agendas, and this provides an opportunity to refresh training or review procedures.
+DSLs attend DSL updates each year which are delivered by Telford and Wrekin Council's Safeguarding Board, which also includes the local and national arrangements for safeguarding in school.
+DSLs all access refresher training every three years.
+DSLs have also completed training from Brook which focuses on sexualised behaviours, and how to recognise and support children.
+We have received training from St. Giles Trust about County Lines.
+Teaching staff also have access to online training to further enhance their safeguarding knowledge.
+Safeguarding is a standing item on each staff meeting agenda, which includes opportunities to refresh training or review procedures.